 4. Eat apricot ice cream at Café Aroma

-Café Aroma is a popular place in Aeroskobing for having a snack or an ice cream.
-I particularly liked the apricot ice cream, but they have many other assortments to try on.
+Café Aroma is a popular place in Aeroskobing for a snack or ice cream.
+I particularly liked the apricot ice cream, but they have many other assortments.

 5. Follow the Nightwatch in Aeroskobing

-Just before sunset, during the summer months, the Nightwatch walks the visitors in the old city of Aeroskobing.
-City guided tours are o good opportunity to find out more about the city and its past.
+During the summer months, just before sunset, the Nightwatch walks visitors through the old city of Aeroskobing.
+City guided tours are a good opportunity to learn more about the city and its past.
 On Wednesdays and Saturdays, the tour is in English.

 6. Get married

-Lately, Aero Island has become a favorite destination for those in search of an intimate, nice wedding.
-Thanks to the relaxed legal requirements and the lessened bureaucracy, getting married here is uncomplicated and beautiful, how it really should be, with no hassle and stress attached.
+Lately, Aero Island has become a favorite destination for those searching for an intimate, lovely wedding.
+Thanks to the relaxed legal requirements and the lessened bureaucracy, getting married here is uncomplicated and beautiful, as it really should be, with no hassle or stress attached.

 Where to stay on Aero Island

-• Camping and shelters – if you want to be completely in the middle of nature, try one of the many camping/shelter areas available on the island.
+- Camping and shelters—If you want to be completely in the middle of nature, try one of the many camping/shelter areas on the island.

 Where to eat on Aero Island